RubenZsido/msfs-guides/SimVars Documentation/SimVars - Aircraft_AutopilotAssistant_Variables/flight_assistant.md

----
-category: SimVars Documentation
-topic: Flight Assistant
-description: The flight assistant panel is a panel that the user can open in the Microsoft Flight Simulator UI. this panel lets the user set a destination in-sim among nearest Airports, POI, Cities, etc... as well...
-keywords: [Simulation Variable, Description, Units, Settable]
-usage_context: Aircraft systems, simulation variables, flight modeling
----

 # Flight Assistant

 The flight assistant panel is a panel that the user can open in the Microsoft Flight Simulator UI. this panel lets the user set a destination in-sim among nearest Airports, POI, Cities, etc... as well as give information on some design speeds of the aircraft or turn on / off some assistances.